Quick links: Fees and Funding | Entry Requirements | How to apply

 More information about the tuition fee and maintenance loans is available here:

 Scholarships and studentships

 Home/EU students will be eligible to apply for statutory support from their relevant funding agency.
-Government training bursaries of up to £9,000 may be available depending on your subject and degree classification.
+Government training bursaries of £12,000 may be available depending on your subject and degree classification.

 For further information contact the School directly or visit the Funding, Graduation & Awards Office via online enquiries.